Equivariant $K$-theory, affine Grassmannian and perfection: Trace map for perfect affine Grassmannians

 Explicitly, $\Gr_{\mu}$ is an affine bundle of dimension $(2\rho, \mu)$ over the partial flag variety $G/P_{\mu}$, where $P_\mu$ is the parabolic subgroup associated to $\mu$.
-The structure map is given by killing the formal parameter $t$ as follows:
+The structure map is given by setting the formal parameter $t$ equal to zero as follows:

 The vertical maps in \eqref{diagram: comparison of torsors} are right torsors for the following groups and comparison maps between them:

 The map $\Gr_{\mu} \to G/P_{\mu}$ is an isomorphism if and only if $\mu$ is minuscule.